WHAT IS AN OVERSEAS DENTAL ELECTIVE WITH WORK THE WORLD?

 Explore the Kandy’s many shrines and ornate Buddhist temples, one of which is rumoured to contain the tooth of the Buddha.
 The country is also home to elephants, jaguars, and leopards, which you’ll be able to spot if you go on a jungle safari.

 Under the supervision of local specialists in our partner hospital’s Dentistry Department, you'll witness how a lack of resource impacts patient care.
 You could also see cases of oral cancer, which will open your eyes to issues faced by local staff.
-Read stories from those who’ve already travelled with us to Kandy.
+Read stories from those who’ve already undertaken a dental placement abroad in Kandy.

 Zambia - Lusaka